-The 23-year-old has been a target for the Old Lady for over a year now, but the Juve general director has admitted defeat in the attempts to lure the forward to the Bianconeri.
+The 23-year-old has been a target for the Old Lady for over a year now, but the Juve general director has admitted defeat in their attempts to lure the forward to the Bianconeri.

 Speaking at the unveiling of Fernando Llorente at Vinovo, Marotta explained that the long-running rift between Juve and the Viola will prevent a deal taking place.